Exclusively Pumping Schedules for Newborns to Working Moms and After 6 Months

 Even so, the task of pumping exclusively for your baby to have your precious white liquid gold is truly worth the work.

-In this article, you will be shown an exclusive pumping schedule for the different stages you and your baby will go through.
+In this article, you will be shown an exclusive pumping schedule for every imaginable scenario and age of your little one.

 Exclusive Pumping Sample Schedules

 Note: these are sample schedules and a frame of reference.
-It is always best to consult with your lactation counselor before implementing any breastfeeding routines.
+It is always best to consult with a lactation counselor before implementing any breastfeeding routines.

 An exclusive pumper’s schedule for the first 3-4 months postpartum is daunting to say the least.
 Basically, exclusive pumping takes the place of a baby’s feeding habits.